Cincinnati, Ohio- Things to Do

 Image via Skyline Chili

-Cincinnati Art Museum: If you have time, this museum is free to the public and has some truly great exhibits year round.
-The parks and area around it are also perfect for strolling and exploring, and you can check out the nearby Cincinnati Astronomical Observatory and Krohn Conservatory.
+Cincinnati Art Museum: The art museum is free to the public, and has some great exhibits year round.
+The parks and area around it are also perfect for strolling, and you can visit the nearby Cincinnati Astronomical Observatory and Krohn Conservatory.

 Union Terminal & The Museum Center: If you have kids, the museum center is always hosting new exhibits and is a great place to spend the day.
-You can also just hop in to admire its architecture, check out the massive tile mosaics, or catch a show at the Omnimax.
+You can also just hop in to admire its art-deco architecture, see the massive tile mosaics, or catch a show at the Omnimax.

 Image via CincinnatiUSA.com

-Spring Grove Cemetery: A little bit outside of the city, this grand cemetery has truly beautiful grounds (especially in the fall) and can be a photographer’s dream!
+Spring Grove Cemetery: A little outside of the city, this grand Cincinnati cemetery has truly beautiful grounds (especially in the fall) and is a photographer’s dream!

 Splurge: 21c Museum Hotel, The Hyatt Regency, Cincinnati Hilton Netherland Plaza